jeffThompson/CreativeProgramming1/Excercises/CriticalCodeStudies.md

 >"Familiarity with the latest gadgets or services is often less important than possessing the critical knowledge to engage productively with networked situations, including the ability to control how personal information flows and how to look for and interpret accessible information...
 Access to technology should not be conflated with use." – danah boyd

 Today, we'll be talking about [Critical Code Studies](https://en.wikipedia.org/wiki/Critical_code_studies), and how we can view computer code as a text to be read, analyzed, and critiqued.
-We often think of code as purely functional, accomplishing a task, but it also embeds our [values](http://gizmodo.com/5980842/there-is-blatant-racist-and-sexist-language-in-github-code), and the limitations of their programming language and the [data we use](http://blogs.wsj.com/digits/2015/07/01/google-mistakenly-tags-black-people-as-gorillas-showing-limits-of-algorithms/).
+We often think of code as purely functional, accomplishing a task, but it also embeds our [values](http://gizmodo.com/5980842/there-is-blatant-racist-and-sexist-language-in-github-code), and the [limitations of their programming language](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type) and the [data we use](http://blogs.wsj.com/digits/2015/07/01/google-mistakenly-tags-black-people-as-gorillas-showing-limits-of-algorithms/).

 Below outlines some ways of approaching code from a critical, textual point of view.
-See also the `Further Reading` section below for lots more ways to dig into this topic.
+See the `Further Reading` section below for lots more ways to dig into this topic.

 *Above: Some of the 204 bridges on Long Island, designed by Robert Moses in the 1920s and 30s.
 A co-worker of Moses was cited as saying that Moses purposefully built the bridges very low as a way to keep out poorer people, who largely depend on public transit like buses, that couldn't fit under the them.*

 ### PORTING

+>"Notably, many of these insights are not available through token-by-token analysis of code.
+They require closely considered reading, writing, and execution of code." – *10 PRINT CHR$*

 One way of investigating a piece of code, rather than through writing an analysis, is to "port" it to another language.
 By re-writing the code, we're forced to look at it very carefully, understand exactly what it does, and deal with the limitations of both the source and new programming contexts.

->"Notably, many of these insights are not available through token-by-token analysis of code.
-They require closely considered reading, writing, and execution of code." – *10 PRINT CHR$*

 `10 PRINT CHRS$(205.5+RND(1)); : GOTO 10` is a great piece of code to port, since it is rather straightforward, but also requires some modification for modern programming languages like Processing.